On a Storyteller's Night: Reissues

 "These demos were recorded at a studio called Switch Music which has long ceased to exist.
 I think the original recording date was in the Autumn of 1984, we went into the studio to produce some rough ideas for the songs consequently this is why some of the tracks just have a drum machine on them.
 At the time we began recording the album we didn't have a record deal but this changed when we were halfway through the demos when we did get signed and continued to record the rest of the demos as a Live Band."

 "Some of the songs started life with different titles.
 'Les Morts Dansants' had a working title of 'Cannon' and 'Steal Your Heart' was originally titled 'Come on Young Love'.
 'The Last Dance' changed dramatically from the original recordings which is very obvious when you compare the demo version to the finished song and the demo to 'All England's Eyes' has a hideous solo on a melodica as I didn't have my guitar at the studio that day and there was a melodica lying around the studio, enough said!!"

 "The extra tracks are demos recorded in their most basic form and were the first stage the songs went through.
-We then played the live on stage before we ever recorded them properly which meant they changed from show to show and were suitable "road tested" before recording.
+We then played them live on stage before we ever recorded them properly which meant they changed from show to show and were suitable "road tested" before recording.
 The title track 'On A Storyteller's Night' was written on the road on a tour bus a month before we went into the studio to record the album."